Gabrielnero000/PBR-Playground/README.md

 ## System Specs
 Diferent machines can generate diferent performance results, is necessary to have a reference system to normalize all benchmarks.
-That system is my actual notebook
+That system is my actual notebook: a Dell G7 with the follow specs:

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!